 It is Thanksgiving weekend in Canada.
 The Dowager might very well have asked her American nemesis Martha Levinson “What is Thanksgiving?”
-The British do not celebrate a one day feast; instead there is month of Harvest Festival events.
+The British do not celebrate a one-day feast; instead, there is the month of Harvest Festival events.

 In light of the harvest which leads to the holiday season, this week features an easy turkey gravy, the pièce de résistance of the turkey dinner.
 “It’s all gravy” is an English idiom, one of many we will explore over the coming weeks to share at the dining table.

 What’s Cooking Bracebridge: Oct.
 3-5th

 I had a fabulous time at What’s Cooking Bracebridge, an event that attracted some big names in the Canadian cookbook world: Rose Reisman, Anna Olson, Stefano Faita, Janet Podleski were in attendance.
 Lord D and I had a wonderful time exploring this lovely little community, showcased by the changing leaves.
 While we weren’t able to take part in all the events, we were entertained by Stefano’s fresh pasta demonstration at the Saturday night Italian gala.

 I hosted Afternoon Tea and talk on Sunday at Inn at the Falls, a lovely century-old inn, overlooking the Muskoka River.
 The room was overflowing with locals who invited friends from Toronto, many of them history buffs, but all who loved tea and great scones.
 I am flattered that I inspired the Inn to decide to host their own afternoon tea on a regular basis.
 My work here is done.

 Many thanks to the event sponsors, organizers, volunteers for the invitation, and for the hospitality of the innkeeper and chef at the Inn.

 Fun with Food Idioms